 Should I Become a Business Teacher?

 Business teachers often work in middle or high schools; they educate students about economics, accounting, marketing, and other general business topics.
 Teaching is often stressful due to large classes and lack of current teaching materials.
 The work could be rewarding, however, when teachers can observe their students' many accomplishments.
 In addition to have communication and instructional skills, they must be competent with computers and other classroom technology.
-As of May 2015, middle school teachers earned a mean annual salary of $58,760, and high school teachers earned an average of $60,440 a year according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2019, middle school teachers earned a median annual salary of $59,660, and high school teachers earned a median of $61,660 a year according to the U.S. Bureau of Labor Statistics (BLS).